IFB Gaming Learn My Way

 Practice task

 Find the messages or email app on your device.
-Can you see any messages there?
-You do not need to reply — just finding it and opening it is the first step.
+Just finding it and opening it is the first step.

 📚